Rural Homes

 Genuine rising damp involves upward movement of groundwater through walls by capillary action.
 It produces specific, identifiable characteristics.

 Rising damp creates a horizontal tide mark at consistent height.
 Physics limits capillary rise to approximately 900mm to 1.2m maximum.
 Salt deposits concentrate below this line, and visible discolouration appears below the tide mark.
-The problem occurs only at ground floor level.
+The problem only occurs at ground floor level.

 Green algal staining indicates rain penetration, not rising damp.
 Buildings pre-dating the 1875 Public Health Act often have no damp-proof course yet managed moisture successfully for over a century through breathability alone.